postgresml/postgresml/pgml-dashboard/content/blog/announcing-support-for-aws-us-east-1-region.md

 ## Using the New Region

 To take advantage of latency savings, you can <a href="https://postgresml.org/signup">deploy a dedicated PostgresML database</a> in `us-east-1` today.
-We make it as simple as filling up a very short form and clicking "Create database".
+We make it as simple as filling out a very short form and clicking "Create database".

 <center>